lizzy220/travelerGo/README.md

 __Brief Description:__

-An iOS App, allows users to browse nearby scenic photos that uploaded by others.
+A **React Native** iOS App, allows users to browse nearby scenic photos that uploaded by others.
 Once clicked the circle “GO” button, it redirects to the Maps app which shows the location of the place to go.
 It also supports users to search by range, to take photos and upload.